aceeric/ociregistry/docs/docs/load-testing.md

 # Load Testing

-The project includes tooling to conduct two types of load tests.
+The project includes tooling in the [testing/load](https://github.com/aceeric/ociregistry/tree/main/testing/load) directory to conduct two types of load tests.
 One load test focuses on concurrent pulls from upstreams and the second focuses on concurrent pulls from cache.
 Both tests use the same tools and test driver.

 To test concurrent pulls from upstreams, the test driver pulls through the _Ociregistry_ and then immediately prunes all the pulled images, repeating this in a loop.
 To test concurrent cached pulls the process is the same, omitting the pruning step.